dongzgh/dongzgh.github.io/_posts/2022-01-01-journaling-daily-activities.md

   - Moved items listed in ISSUES.md to Jira
   - Moved README.md for Python scripting to Jira
   - Discussed with Jacob about a new team for Python scripting
-  - Prepared preasentation for Updates II
+  - Prepared presentation for Updates II
   - Updated script examples for presentation

 ## 2022-02-16

 - [HEXAGONMI](#hexagonmi)
   - Added create_cob_contour to die module
-  - Revised interface definiton for EvalPEC
+  - Revised interface definition for EvalPEC
   - Prepared presentation for Updates II
   - Added Development Knowhow for Python Scripting project